necm1/maybenot-tunnel/README.md

 # Maybenot Tunnel

-A SOCKS5 proxy with traffic obfuscation capabilities using the Maybenot framework.
+A SOCKS5 proxy with traffic obfuscation capabilities using the [Maybenot Framework](https://github.com/maybenot-io/maybenot).

 ## What is Maybenot Tunnel?